ddadaal/gatsby-transformer-remark-chinese-word-count/README.md

 | https://ddadaal.me/articles/playing-with-linux-from-machine-to-win10 | Chinese | 587 | 5232 | 5211 |
 | https://ddadaal.me/articles/a-react-form-comp-pref-optimization-with-profiler | English | 1532 | 1939 | 1653 |

+# Install and Usage

+1. Download the files of this project to `plugins/gatsby-transformer-remark-chinese-word-count` directory of your project.
+Mkdir if any doesn't exist.

+2. Use `gatsby-transformer-remark-chinese-word-count` wherever `gatsby-transformer-remark` is used, for example, `gatsby-config.js`.

+3. Query `wordCountChinese` field on each node of `allMarkdownRemark` to get the result.

 ```graphql
 {
   allMarkdownRemark {